wonkatin/express-pokedex/README.md

 GET /auth/new - Display a signup form that posts to /auth POST /auth - Create a user

-### Part 7:

-When finished with the above, style the application more to your liking with CSS.

 ## API Limits
 You might notice the API doesn't return all the data it has at once.
 It has a